Peperworx/curium/docs/source/src/tutorial/README.md

 ---

 # Tutorial
+## Hello, World!

 ::: tip INFO
 This will be fully implemented in 0.1.x
 Required for full implementation:
-. datatypes
+- datatypes
-. functions
+- functions
-. returns
+- returns
-. templating
+- templating
-. variables
+- variables
 :::

 The tutorial is divided into several steps.
 This is the first step.